2023 Most Popular Mental & Social Health Services Bachelor's Degree Schools in Texas

 On average, mental health services graduates from Texas A&M College Station take out $17,353 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $215.

-A rank of #2 on this year’s list means The University of Texas Rio Grande Valley is a great place for mental and social health services students working on their bachelor’s degree.
-Located in the medium-sized city of Edinburg, UT Rio Grande Valley is a public school with a very large student population.
+The in-demand bachelor’s degree programs at The University of Texas Rio Grande Valley helped the school earn the #2 place on this year’s ranking of the most popular mental and social health services schools in Texas.
+Located in the medium-sized city of Edinburg, UT Rio Grande Valley is a public school with a fairly large student population.

 The in-demand bachelor’s degree programs at Southwestern Assemblies of God University helped the school earn the #3 place on this year’s ranking of the most popular mental and social health services schools in Texas.
-Located in the suburb of Waxahachie, Southwestern Assemblies of God University is a private not-for-profit college with a small student population.
+Located in the suburb of Waxahachie, Southwestern Assemblies of God University is a private not-for-profit school with a small student population.

 Of the 12 students majoring in mental health services at Southwestern Assemblies of God University, 42% are male and 58% are female.